 What are truffles?

-Truffles are a by product of the well known Magic Mushrooms.
+Truffles are a by-product of the well known Magic Mushrooms.
 Truffles and Magic Mushrooms are often used interchangeably although there is a slight difference.
-Truffles grow underground and never break the earth’s surface whereas mushrooms are the fruit that sprout above ground.
+Truffles grow underground and never break the earth’s surface whereas mushrooms are the fruit that sprouts above ground.
 Both parts of the vegetable produce psychedelic effects.

-First hand accounts shows that truffles trips are often a little milder whereas mushroom trips tend to be deeper and more intense and introspective.
+First-hand accounts show that truffles trips are often a little milder whereas mushroom trips tend to be deeper and more intense and introspective.
 However given that the chemical compounds of both a truffle and a mushroom are identical, there shouldn’t be a qualitative difference.
-A possible reason why truffles are more milder is perhaps because they come in set quantities, so consumption is more standardised.
-We’ll get to why it’s important to know about the differences between magic mushrooms and truffles in the Netherlands later (spoiler: one is banned)
+A possible reason why truffles are milder is perhaps that they come in set quantities, so consumption is more standardised.
+We’ll get to why it’s important to know about the differences between magic mushrooms and truffles in the Netherlands later (spoiler: one is banned.)